Grape-Nuts: Marketing

 This ad campaign produced one television commercial, which aired on television in 1968, that featured a catchphrase that became a target for numerous sketches and satirical mentions in media.
 Spanning the ensuing two decades and beyond, "Oh no, Mrs. Burke!
 I thought you were Dale!" was parodied on television variety show sketches, in the film The Kentucky Fried Movie, and in many episodes of Mystery Science Theater 3000.
 Fans continue to discuss the origin of this "riff" and have even developed products that feature the text, "I thought you were Dale."

-A subsequent ad campaign generated another catchphrase, as Euell Gibbons became the spokesperson for the brand, promoting Grape-Nuts as the "Back to Nature Cereal.”
+A subsequent ad campaign generated another catchphrase, as Euell Gibbons became the spokesperson for the brand, promoting Grape-Nuts as the "Back to Nature Cereal."
 The line "Ever eat a pine tree?
 Many parts are edible" drew attention to the product from consumers, as well as from comedians.

-Grape-Nuts is credited as the first widespread product to use a coupon in sales promotion when C.W.
-Post Company offered a penny-off coupon to get people to try their cereal in the late 1890s.
+Grape-Nuts is credited as the first widespread product to use a coupon in sales promotion when C. W. Post Company offered a penny-off coupon to get people to try their cereal in the late 1890s.

 Until recent years, Grape-Nuts packaging set it apart from other cereals, in that no sealed film bag was used.
-It was sold in the usual "tombstone" cardboard box; rather than featuring lightly glued flaps at the top which could be separated to open the top face completely, perforations could be broken to form a small opening for pouring, near the intersection of one of the narrow side faces and the top surface.
+It was sold in a cardboard box, with perforations similar to cardboard laundry detergent powder boxes, perforations could be broken to form a small opening for pouring, near the intersection of one of the narrow side faces and the top surface, rather than featuring lightly glued interlockable flaps at the top which could be separated to open the top face completely (for flake cereal).

 At one time, Grape-Nuts was the seventh-most popular cold breakfast cereal, but sales declined as Post was sold from one company to another.
 Around 2005, it held less than 1% of the market.
 About this time, the formula was changed; the husks from milled grain were ground into the flour and the cereal was pitched as "whole grain", albeit at the cost of roughening the cereal's texture and detracting significantly from mouthfeel.
 The addition of vitamins and minerals allowed it to qualify for food-stamp programs.